versus-systems/tracker-web/README.md

 * `npm install`

-### Running Tests

-There is a unit test framework setup using Mocha, however currently there are no unit tests.

-* `npm run test`

-There is a small Cucumber feature suite set up with several features described.

-* `npm run features` - Run the cucumber features

 ### Interacting with the system

-* `npm run start` - Run the webpack dev server
+* `npm run start` - Run the webpack dev server along with lint and test watch

 ## What's Expected

-As a general rule this follows the format of many common React + Redux applications.
+As a general rule this follows the format of many common React.
 You should attempt to follow the conventions of the project, though divergence is acceptable with good reason.

 You should feel free to add any libraries or tools you feel are necessary to complete the feature you have been asked to add.